Bosporan wars of expansion: Conflict with Tirgatao

 Satyros delved into Sindian affairs, offering his daughter to marry Hekataios, the king of the Sindians.
 Satyros told him to kill his existing wife, Tirgatao, but instead, Hekataios sent her to a tower and imprisoned her there.
 Tirgatao managed to escape to her home tribe, the Ixomatae, and married her father's successor and rallied many tribes to her aid and ravaged the lands of Satyros.
 Satyros sued for peace, offering one of his sons, Metrodoros, as a hostage.
 Tirgatao agreed and ended her war against Satyros, only to be subject to an assassination attempt organized by Satyros.
 Upon learning of this, Tirgatao killed her hostage, Metrodoros, and began another war against Satyros.

 First Siege of Theodosia

 At the same time as he was trying to gain influence with the Sindoi, Satyros had laid siege to Theodosia, a city that was a commercial rival to Panticapaeum due its ice-free ports and a possible ally of Heraclea Pontica.
 Satyros lost his life at Theodosia while laying siege to the city in 389 BC.
 He was succeeded by his sons, Leukon and Gorgippos.

 Peace with Tirgatao

 Upon the death of their father, Leukon and Gorgippos ascended to the Bosporan throne with Gorgippos suing for peace with Tirgatao, who demanded a great tribute from them in exchange for peace.
-After that, Gorgippos and Leukon focussed on their on-going war with Theodosia and Heraclea Pontica and further expansion to the west and south of Panticapaeum.
+After that, Gorgippos and Leukon focused on their on-going war with Theodosia and Heraclea Pontica and further expansion to the west and south of Panticapaeum.